flytbase/flytdocs/source/docs/Release Notes/RecentUpdates.rst

 **Key Updates**

-* Added log retrieval from FlytBase Cloud.
+* Added log retrieval from my.flytbase account.
 * Added remote client for FlytBase Cloud.
 It is disabled by default.
 * Added support for Intel Joule.
+* FlytOS runlog will now be logged at /flyt/logs/runlogs/flyt_runlogs.log.
 * FlytOS now autodetects serial port and the baudrate on which Autopilot is connected.
 List of autodetectable ports is `here <http://docs.flytbase.com/docs/FlytOS/Debugging/FAQ.html#change-baudrate-or-portname/>`_.

 **UI Updates**

 * FlytConsole, message window now prints navigation API debug messages.
-* Added log view and download webapp options at http://localhost/logs.
+* Added autopilot, startup and runlog View and Download buttons at http://ip-of-your-device/logs.

 **Bug Fixes**